groupdocs-signature/GroupDocs.Signature-Docs/net/release-notes/release-notes-2021/groupdocs.signature-for-.net-21.6-release-notes.md

 Public class [SignatureSettings](https://apireference.groupdocs.com/signature/net/groupdocs.signature/SignatureSettings) was updated with property

-* property bool [ShowDeletedSiganturesInfo] that allows to specify if deleted Signature information should be included into the Document Information structure.
+* property bool [ShowDeletedSignaturesInfo] that allows to specify if deleted Signature information should be included into the Document Information structure.
 By default this value is enabled.

 **New property of SignatureSettings class**